Rig (sailing): Square-rigged masts

 On many ships, sails above the top (a platform just above the lowest sail on the fore, main and mizzens masts) were mounted on separate mast segments—"topmasts" or "topgallant masts"—held in wooden sockets called "trestletrees".
 These masts and their stays could be rigged or struck as the weather conditions required, or for maintenance and repair.

 In light breezes, the working square sails would be supplemented by studding sails ("stuns'l") out on the ends of the yardarms.
 These were called as a regular sail, with the addition of "studding".
 For example, the main top studding sail.

 Between the main mast and mizzen as well as between main mast and foremast, the staysails between the masts are named from the sail immediately below the highest attachment point of the stay holding up that staysail.
 Thus, the mizzen topgallant staysail can be found dangling from the stay leading from above the mizzen (third) mast's topgallant sail (i.e., from the mizzen topgallant yard) to at least one and usually two sails down from that on the main mast (the slope of the top edge of all staysail lines runs from a higher point nearer the stern to a lower point towards the bow).

 The jibs (the staysails between the foremast and the bowsprit) are named (from inner to outer most) fore topmast staysail (or foretop stay), inner jib, outer jib and flying jib.
 Many of the jibs' stays meet the foremast just above the fore topgallant.
 A fore royal staysail may also be set.

-Austronesian and Asian vessels
+Austronesian and East Asian vessels

-Austronesian

-Austronesian sailing rigs, include vessels with crab-claw and tanja sails.